aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

+1. The client receives a signal from resource provider indicating that a step-up authentication is requried
-1. The client prompts the user and collects their user identifier (e.g. email address)
+2. The client prompts the user and collects their user identifier (e.g. email address)
-2. The client sends the identifier to the AS
+3. The client sends the identifier to the AS, along with any hint it may have received about the authentication level required
-3. The AS replies with the supported authentication mechanisms based on the user ID provided
+4. The AS replies with the supported authentication mechanisms based on the user ID provided (should these be amr values?)
-4. The client requests an authentication challenge from the AS
+5. The client requests an authentication challenge from the AS (this is optional - only if the authentication method requires it)
-5. The AS delivers a challenge to the user (e.g. one-time code via email, SMS, or a push notification in an app)
+6. The AS delivers a challenge to the user (e.g. one-time code via email, SMS, or a push notification in an app) (this is optional - only if it is a challenge response type authentiation method).
-6. The client collects the necessary authentication details from the user and sends them back to the AS
+7. The client collects the necessary authentication details from the user and sends them back to the AS
-7. The AS decides if additional requirements need to be met, repeating steps 3 through 6 as needed
+8. The AS decides if additional requirements need to be met, repeating steps 3 through 6 as needed (the AS knows this due to the acr_value sent by the client initially)
-8. The AS replies with the token response
+9. The AS replies with the token response

 # Protocol

+## Client receives trigger for authentication

+TODO: The client may receive a trigger from the resource provider to initiate an authentication, possibly with a hint from the resource provider in the form of an acr value, indicating it needs to initiate and authentications.

 ## Client collects user identifier